MicrosoftDocs/windowsserverdocs/WindowsServerDocs/administration/windows-server-update-services/plan/plan-your-wsus-deployment.md

 Windows Server Update Services (WSUS) uses two types of storage systems: a database to store WSUS configuration and update metadata, and an optional local file system to store update files.
 Before you install WSUS, you should decide how you want to implement storage.

 Updates are composed of two parts: metadata that describes the update, and the files that are required to install the update.
-Update metadata is typically much smaller than the actual update, and it is stored in the WSUS database.
+Update metadata is typically much smaller than the actual update, and it's stored in the WSUS database.
 Update files are stored on a local WSUS server or on a Microsoft Update Web server.

 ### WSUS database